Pymble Ladies’ College is a school of the Uniting Church in Australia.

 On 1 July 1936, an era which would span some 31 years began with the appointment of Miss Dorothy Knox, AM, OBE, MA, FACE as Principal.
-Enrolment was now 339 of whom 116 were Boarders.
-On 27 April 1956, the PLC Pymble War Memorial Chapel was opened.
+Enrolment was now 339 of whom 116 were boarders.
+On 21 April 1938 Gillespie-McIlrath House was opened.
+On 27 April 1956, the PLC Pymble War Memorial Chapel was opened, built above the McIlrath Library opened in 1953.
 The first morning Chapel service was held on 30 April.
-Enrolment was now 897 of whom 175 were Boarders.
+Enrolment was now 897 of whom 175 were boarders.
 The Chapel did not see the majority of its beautiful stained glass windows until almost 40 years after it was opened.
 The most notable windows are the ‘Getting of Wisdom’ window, located behind the Communion table and the ‘Robert MacArthur Commemorative Windows’ located in the gallery behind the pipe organ, both designed by David Saunders.
 Other windows designed by Pel Fesq have been progressively developed with the kind donations of Pymble families.

 Miss Knox retired in 1967, having seen the College grow enormously during her 31 years as Principal.
 In her last year, the new Vicars House was opened.